Loaita Cay

-Loaita Cay, also known as Melchora Aquino Island (Pulo ng Melchora Aquino; Đảo Loại Ta Tây; Mandarin 南鑰沙洲/南钥沙洲 (Nányào Shāzhōu)), is an island in the Spratly Islands.
+Loaita Cay, also known as Panata Island (Pulo ng Panata; Đảo Loại Ta Tây; Mandarin 南鑰沙洲/南钥沙洲 (Nányào Shāzhōu)), is an island in the Spratly Islands.
 It has an area of 0.53 ha and it's located about 5 nmi northwest of Philippine-occupied Loaita (Kota) Island, just west of the north of Dangerous Ground.

 The island is administered by the Philippines as part of Kalayaan, Palawan, and is the seventh largest of the Philippine-occupied islands.
 It is also claimed by the People's Republic of China, the Republic of China (Taiwan), and Vietnam.

 Environment

 The island is a low, flat, sandy cay, and is subject to erosion.
 It changes its shape seasonally.
 The sand build up depends largely on the direction of prevailing winds and waves; it has taken an elongated shape for some years.
 Like Flat Island and Lankiam Cay, it is barren of any vegetation.
 No underground water source has been found in the area.